CONSULTANT PLASTIC SURGEON

 What should I expect during my dermal fillers recovery?

-Recovery time varies for each patient and each type of filler injected.
+Recovery time varies by patient and filler type.
 You can resume most activities right away, but it is generally recommended that you avoid intense physical activity for the first 24-48 hours to minimize swelling and bruising.
 Be sure to discuss your specific recovery plan with Dr Ricardo before scheduling your injections.

 Most conditions can be alleviated with topical icing and massage and will improve within a matter of hours or just a few days.
 Some reactions may require more aggressive treatment with medications or injections.
 When your fat is the injected filler, the healing process is longer and may take a few weeks.
 Be sure to discuss your recovery and treatment plan with your Dr Ricardo.